 Many homeowners have begun harvesting rainwater to reduce their household water use.
-This practice reduces your water bill while conserving local water resources and helping recharge groundwater.
+This practice is often considered one of the components of off-grid water systems.
+It reduces your water bill while conserving local water resources and helping recharge groundwater.
 However, rainwater harvesting is a legal gray area in the United States.
 Currently, no federal laws allow, forbid, or regulate the collection of rainwater.
-As a result, it’s specifically a state issue, with each state having different water laws regulating its collection and usage.
+As a result, it’s specifically a state issue, with each state government passing different water laws regulating its collection and usage.

 What Is Rainwater Harvesting?

 Rainwater harvesting, sometimes called catchment, is the process of capturing precipitation and storing it for later use.
-Many homeowners use rainwater as a water source for irrigating their gardens, potted plants, or potentially entire yard.
-Some homeowners even filter, boil, and drink it, even though some studies advise against it.
+Many homeowners reuse rainwater for gardens, potted plants, or potentially the entire yard.
+Some homeowners collect rainwater, then filter, boil, and drink it, even though some studies advise against it.

-Most rainwater harvesting systems consist of a capturing device, typically a home’s gutter system, a filter, and a cistern (large tanks or barrels meant to hold the rainwater).
-As it rains, the rainwater collection system captures the stormwater runoff, then filters and sends it to a cistern for storage.
+Most rainwater harvesting systems consist of a capturing device (typically a home’s gutter system), a filter, and a cistern (large tanks or rain barrels meant to hold the rainwater).
+As it rains, the rainwater collection system captures the stormwater runoff, then filters it and sends it to a cistern for storage.
+This is rainwater harvesting.
 Then, homeowners are free to use their at-home water supply for potable (human consumption) or non-potable (not for human consumption) purposes.
 Potable uses include using it as a source of drinking water, either filtered or unfiltered, and using it to boil food.
 Non-potable uses include using it to clean items or structures, water plants, or for other irrigation purposes.

 State | Regulation Y/N | Encouraged Y/N | Description |